 Classification is the process of finding or discovering a model (function) which helps in separating the data into multiple categorical classes.
 In classification, the group membership of the problem is identified, which means the data is categorized under different labels according to some parameters and then the labels are predicted for the data.

-The derived models could be presented in the form of “IF-THEN” rules, decision trees or neural networks, etc. A decision tree is the flow-chart which resembles a tree structure where each internal node represents a test on an attribute, and its branches represent the outcome of the test.
+The derived models could be demonstrated in the form of “IF-THEN” rules, decision trees or neural networks, etc. A decision tree is fundamentally a flow-chart which resembles a tree structure where each internal node depicts a test on an attribute, and its branches shows the outcome of the test.
 The classification process deal with the problems where the data can be divided into two or more discrete labels, in other words, two or more disjoint sets.

 Let’s take an example, suppose we want to predict the possibility of the rain in some regions on the basis of some parameters.
 Then there would be two labels rain and no rain under which different regions can be classified.